Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

   - An invalid mute operation of camera source not using Tizen memory has been fixed.
 - Media Common
   - Daemon launching failure issue related with display service has been resolved.
-  - Deadlock issue by non thread safe Cynara API has been resolved.
+  - Deadlock issue by non thread-safe Cynara API has been resolved.
   - Player data thread memory issue (heap-use-after-free) has been resolved.
 - Media Camera
   - The C# crash issue in RPI 64bit system has been fixed.